gitremko/Gemini_cli_notion_extention/README.md

 2) Click “New integration”
    - Workspace: choose the workspace you’ll use
    - Type: `Internal`
-   - Capabilities: enable at least “Read content”, “Update content”, “Insert content”
+   - Capabilities: enable at minimum "Read content".
+To write, also enable "Insert content" and "Update content"
    - Save
 3) Grant access to pages/databases
    - On the integration page, open the “Access” tab and add the pages/databases you want to use